daos-stack/daos/src/vos/README.md

 ### VOS Discard

 Discard forcefully removes epochs without aggregation.
-Use of this operation is necessary only when value/extent-data associated with a pair needs to be discarded.
+This operation is necessary only when the value/extent-data associated with a pair needs to be discarded.
 During this operation, VOS looks up all objects associated with each cookie in the requested epoch range from the cookie index table and removes the records directly from the respective object trees by looking at their respective epoch validity.
 DAOS requires a discard to service abort requests.
 Abort operations require a discard to be synchronous.